 Edinburgh PeaceTech Initiative

 ‘Edinburgh Peacetech’ is a new initiative being developed at the University of Edinburgh in conjunction with other NGOs and tech companies.
-It seeks to develop tools for connecting data and peacebuilding.
-The overarching vision is to build a collaborative peacetech hub from the University of Edinburgh, to harness the energies of interdisciplinary research, peacebuilding practitioners, and technology providers, which would produce a radical improvement in how peace processes are designed and managed to effectively end violent conflict.
+It seeks to develop tools for conflict analysis and inclusive peacebuilding.
+The overarching vision is to build a collaborative peacetech hub at the University of Edinburgh, to harness the energies of interdisciplinary research, peacebuilding practitioners, and technology providers, which would produce a radical improvement in how peace processes are designed and managed to effectively end violent conflict.

-This Fellowship provides an opportunity to help us shape a research agenda and new form of academic-NGO-business collaboration, for how data collection, analysis and visualisation can support conflict interpretation and peace processes.
+This Fellowship provides an opportunity to help us shape a research agenda and new forms of academic-NGO-business collaborations, for how data collection, analysis and visualisation, and visual storytelling can support conflict interpretation and peace processes.
 The fellowship will investigate how data analytics, data visualization, distributed applications and platforms for engagement and participation can help us monitor and understand conflict and peace processes worldwide.
 This can include text mining and analysis, aggregating data from different sources, dealing with incomplete and uncertain data, developing faithful visual representations of geographic multivariate and potentially temporal data, in innovative and interactive forms.

-The successful candidate will need to have strong programming skills, and experience in several of the following: natural language programming, semantic web technologies, web development and design skills on a range of platforms, including good experience in D3.js and map visualization software (e.g. MapBox).
+The successful candidate will need to have strong programming and design skills, and experience in several of the following: natural language processing, semantic web technologies, web development and databases, visualization design (D3, mapbox, etc.).
 Some understanding of development and peacebuilding issues would also be an advantage.

 Further info at https://www.ed.ac.uk/human-resources/jobs/train-ed